Valentina (drag queen): "Super Girl Groups, Henny" Season 4 Episode 2

 Valentina performed a verse to the song "Don't Funk It Up" dressed as Selena Quintanilla-Perez.
 Selena was a Mexican-American pop star who rose to fame in the 1980s and 1990s, singing in both English and Spanish, gaining recognition in both Mexico and the US.
 Valentina's look was inspired by Selena's performance at the Houston Astrodome Livestock Show & Rodeo in 1995, her last televised performance of Tejano music before being fatally shot.
-Valentina won the Maxi-Challenge that episode along with Monet X Change, and the pair lip-synced to the song, "Into You", by Ariana Grande, in which Valentina won the lip-sync and episode, redeeming herself from her "Greedy" lip-sync in season 9 of Drag Race.
+Valentina won the Maxi-Challenge that episode along with Monét X Change, and the pair lip-synced to the song "Into You" by Ariana Grande, in which Valentina won the lip-sync and episode, redeeming herself from her "Greedy" lip-sync in season 9 of Drag Race.

 "LalaPaRUza" Season 4 Episode 6

 Valentina wore another Selena-inspired outfit on All Stars Season 4 Episode 6, "LalaPaRUza", in which she wore a sparkly maroon bodysuit with matching boots, where she lip-synced to the RuPaul song "Kitty Girl" winning against Farrah Moan.